 Circumcision is the parents’ choice

-The CDC reports show that in 2010, about 55% of newborn baby boys were circumcised the USA.
-USA is the only country in the world in which circumcision is routinely done for non-religious reasons.
+The CDC reports show that in 2010, about 55% of newborn baby boys were circumcised in the USA.
+The US is the only country in the world in which circumcision is routinely done for non-religious reasons.
 Most of the information in this handout is from the American Academy of Pediatrics.

 At birth, boys have skin that covers the end of the penis, called the foreskin.

 Circumcision surgically removes the foreskin, exposing the tip of the penis.
 Circumcision is usually performed in the first few days of life.

 An infant must be stable and healthy to safely be circumcised.